 Certainly, these tools are convenient.
 Instead of loading the data into a data warehouse, they can export it directly to BI solutions, such as Chartio or Klipfolio.
 Another advantage for beginners is the freemium model solution.
 For example, if you want to get a first impression of the capabilities of the system, you can use it for free with up to five data sources, as long as you don’t exceed the limit of five million data rows per month.
 Companies that have to process between five and 250 million lines per month spend anywhere from $100 to $1,000 per month.

-Alooma is marketed as an “Enterprise Data Pipeline Platform”.
+Alooma markets itself as an “Enterprise Data Pipeline Platform”.
 With a flexible pricing model that starts at $20 per million rows per month, the Redwood City, California-based solution isn’t just for large companies.
 Above all, it enables users to extract any data from databases and several cloud applications.
 As well as from XML, JSON, and CSV files stored in cloud storage systems such as Box and Google Drive.
 Besides, the connection of on-premise servers is also possible via FTP.

 Additionally, there are APIs and SDKs for popular programming languages like Java and Python.
 And mobile systems (iOS and Android) that customers can use to send data from their applications to Alooma.
 With Alooma Live there is also an interesting feature available that cannot be found in all ETL tools.
 This is a real-time visualization tool that data scientists and developers can use to monitor and control live data streams.